brunomaga/brunomaga.github.io/_drafts/2023-10-31-GPT-lite-Compression.md

 #### Detour: background

-Knowledge Distillation (KD) is a technique used to train a smaller model (student) from a larger one (teacher).
-There are many claims of why we should perform KD instead of training a small model alone.
-The main rationale is that, in the case of multi-label classification, the soft labels (distribution of assignments) yielded by the trained large network is a more accurate representation of the distribution of the classes assigned to the input, when compared with the user-provided hard labels (binary).
+Knowledge Distillation (KD) is a technique used to train a (student) model from another (teacher) model.
+There are many claims of why KD works.
+But the main rationale is that, if you take as an example the use case of multi-label classification, the soft labels (distribution of assignments) yielded by the trained network is a more accurate representation of the distribution of the classes assigned to the input, when compared with the user-provided hard labels (binary).
 Thus, training a second network against a better distribution of labels allows the model capacity to be better utilized (yielding better performance) or to achieve similar performance with a smaller model.

 As a quick example, take the two-label (dog, cat) classification task.
 An image of a cat that looks like a dog cat will have the groundtruth label distribution `[0,1]` .
 After training the model, querying the model for that same image would yield an output simillar to `[0.4, 0.6]`, i.e. the model believes it's a cat, but could also be a dog.
-In practice, the soft label `[0.4, 0.6]` is a better classification than the hard label `[0,1]` and using this better labels to train a smaller models will allow the capacity of the smaller model to be used better (i.e. less capacity spent on learning noise).
+In practice, the soft label `[0.4, 0.6]` is a better classification than the hard label `[0,1]` and using this better labels to train another models will allow the capacity of that second model to be used better (i.e. less capacity spent on learning noise).

 There are several categories of KD methods.
-We can try to minimize the soft labels between student and teacher models (as the example above), intermediate layers such as logits, feature maps, etc. We can perform **offline distillation** where we train the teacher first, and then train the student against the output of the pre-trained teacher, or we can perform **online distillation**, where we train both the train and teacher simultaneously.
+As loss function, we can try to minimize the soft labels between student and teacher models (as the example above), intermediate layers such as logits, feature maps, etc. We can distil information between similar or different student and teacher model architectures, in order to **improve accuracy**.
+We can perform **offline distillation** where we train the teacher first, and then train the student against the output of the pre-trained teacher, or we can perform **online distillation**, where we train both the train and teacher simultaneously.
 We can use a single teacher or an ensemble of teachers.
-And we can use a student that is a scaled down version of the teacher's architecture, or a completely different architectures.
+And we can use a student that is a scaled down version of the teacher's architecture, effectively performing **prunning via distillation**.
 If you are looking for details related to different KD methods, see [Distilling the Knowledge in a Neural Network, Google](https://arxiv.org/abs/1503.02531), [Knowledge distillation in deep learning and its applications](https://peerj.com/articles/cs-474/), and [Knowledge Distillation: A Survey](https://arxiv.org/abs/2006.05525).

 {: style="text-align:center; font-size: small;"}
 <img width="100%" height="100%" src="/assets/GPT-lite-Compression/kd_methods.jpg"/>